 Cricket Scoreboard Guide

-Run the score for your club match, T20 friendly, or backyard game without a paper book in sight.
-The KeepTheScore cricket scoreboard is a free, online, limited-overs scoreboard you update by tapping — runs, wickets and overs — while it works out the run rate, the target and the chase for you.
+Run the score for your club match, T20 friendly, two-innings Test, or backyard game without a paper book in sight.
+The KeepTheScore cricket scoreboard is a free, online scoreboard you update by tapping — runs, wickets and overs — while it works out the run rate, the target and the chase for you.
 Show it big on a TV at the ground, share a link, or drop it straight into your live stream.
 This guide walks through how it works.

 The control panel vs the display scoreboard